USA IMMIGRATION MEDICAL EXAMINATION

 *If you have in the past or are presently taking Cannabis for medical reasons you MUST provide a signed letter from your doctor or licensed health care provider indicating amount, frequency and medical conditions for which this use occurred.
 The letter must also show the date of each prescription with dosage and frequency of use signed and dated on the doctors letterhead.

-Following conditions do not require a doctor's note:
+The following conditions do not require a doctor's note:

 Tonsillectomy, Appendectomy, Arthroscopic Knee surgery, Breast implants or Wisdom teeth removal, C-section birth.